shreya-328/shreya-328/README.md

-Hi there! 👋 I'm Shreya
+Hi there! 👋

-🚀 About Me

-Data Analyst passionate about transforming raw data into actionable insights.
-I specialize in Python, SQL, and visualization tools to solve real business problems and drive data-driven decision making.
+I'm Shreya

+Detail-oriented data analyst skilled in Python, SQL, and business intelligence tools.
+Experienced in handling the full data workflow, from cleaning and analysis to dashboard development and reporting.
+Passionate about using data for strategic business decisions.

-💼 What I Do -
+**🚀 What I Offer**

-Data Analysis & Visualization: Creating compelling dashboards and interactive reports Business Intelligence: Turning complex datasets into clear business insights Statistical Analysis: Uncovering trends, patterns, and correlations in data Database Management: Writing efficient SQL queries and managing data pipelines
+- End-to-end analytics: data cleaning, EDA, reporting, dashboarding
+- Advanced SQL for segmentation, feature engineering, and event rates
+- Interactive dashboards in Power BI and Tableau
+- Clear communication of insights for business impact
+- Collaborative project delivery with cross-functional teams

-**🛠️ Technical Skills**
+**💡 Technical Skills**

 **Programming & Analysis:**

 - Python (Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn)
-- SQL (MySQL)
+- SQL (MSSQL, Microsoft SQL Server)
+- Data Analysis & Visualization

 **Visualization Tools:**